raxb/payara-hms/README.md

 ---

-There are a few open issues, ie., like the ajax form command button execution resets the page data, And no pages for confirmation redirection.
+There are a few open issues.
+Please anticipate the issues., like the ajax form command button execution resets the page data, and no pages for confirmation redirection and exception handling redirects.